ChiragKanzariya/Blogsite-in-wagtail/README.md

 # Blogsite-in-wagtail

-Click here to check Blogsite
+Copy and paste to your browser to check Blogsite

     https://secure-mesa-17257.herokuapp.com